 Screening for perinatal mood disorders is recommended during pregnancy and postpartum.
 There is a screening tool designed to detect postpartum depression.
 If you have concerns about your emotional state, complete this self-test: Edinburgh Postnatal Depression Scale .
 If you feel you have postpartum depression, it can be helpful to bring the completed form to your doctor or therapist.
 All new mothers are screened for Perinatal Mood Disorders before discharge at Flagstaff Medical Center.

-*Partners and infants are welcome.
+*Infants are welcome.
 We do not provide childcare.